Robbie Coltrane: Harry Potter actor dies aged 72

 "Please respect Robbie's family's privacy at this distressing time."

+Harry Potter author JK Rowling led the tributes on Twitter, describing Coltrane as an "incredible talent".

+I'll never know anyone remotely like Robbie again.
+He was an incredible talent, a complete one off, and I was beyond fortunate to know him, work with him and laugh my head off with him.
+I send my love and deepest condolences to his family, above all his children. pic.twitter.com/tzpln8hD9z— J.K.
+Rowling (@jk_rowling) October 14, 2022

-Actor and broadcaster Stephen Fry led the tributes, tweeting: "Such depth, power and talent: funny enough to cause helpless hiccups and honking as we made our first TV show Alfresco.
+Actor Stephen Fry, who appeared alongside Coltrane in Alfresco, tweeted: "Such depth, power and talent: funny enough to cause helpless hiccups and honking as we made our first TV show Alfresco.
 Farewell, old fellow, you'll be so dreadfully missed."

 Scotland's first minister Nicola Sturgeon described Coltrane's death as "very sad news".